xavmarch13/dataffoneurs-story/_posts/2024-12-11-emotions-and-ratings.md

 ---
-By Dr. Henry "Indiana" Jones Jr.
+By Dr. Henry “Indiana” Jones Jr

-## Introduction

 Ladies and gentlemen, welcome to this archeological excavation site!